 I must admit, the food in Bali wasn't my favorite that I've had in my travels.
 I had only heard of two iconic Balinese dishes prior to visiting - Balinese Duck (hated it) and their famous Suckling Pig called Babi guling (loved it).
 The poor crispy Balinese duck I had didn't stand a chance against the overdone bath of hot oil - it was so crunchy I could hardly taste the meat.
 But the Babi guling......oh my!
 Heaven (if you're a meat eater/pork lover).

 But my palate wasn't ready for some of the local flavors used in Balinese cooking, especially in several everyday dishes.
-In particular, one of the flavors found in sauteed vegetable dishes had a distinct flavor of soap (and I know the taste of soap for obvious reasons as a kid who learned the hard way not to say cuss words!) that I just couldn't get around.
+In particular, one of the flavors found in several sauteed vegetable dishes I ate had a distinct flavor of soap (and I know the taste of soap for obvious reasons as a kid who learned the hard way not to cuss!) that I just couldn't get around.

 But breakfast in Bali was another story entirely, especially at our villa in Ubud, Alam Shanti.
 It was delicious and comforting - like waking up at Grandma's house with the smell of breakfast in the air.
 Some breakfast dishes I had were cool or room temperature like the yummy banana crepes, but most were served warm - which is a great way to ease your system into the day.
 Americans can surely learn a lesson or two from countries who serve foods such as fried rice and rice porridges for breakfast - foods and flavors we typically associate with dinner - and throw away the box of dried, overly sweetened breakfast cereals.
 Warm comfort foods are perfect for breakfast!